hashintel/hash/README.md

 yarn serve:hash-backend
 ```

 On first run, or if you want to reset the database to the initial mock data,
 after starting the backend run:
 ```
 yarn seed-db
 ```

+See the [docker/README](./docker/README) for further details.

 ## Install the frontend and required remote blocks
 `yarn install:demo`